hcornelison/cooks/_recipes/banana-nut-bread.md

 directions:
 - Preheat oven to 350 degrees.
-- Spray the bottom of your loaf pan.
+- Spray the bottom of your 9 x 5 inch loaf pan.
 - In a bowl, mash the bananas and then stir in the melted butter.
 - Stir in all of the remaining ingredients.
 - Pour batter into the loaf pan.
+The batter will be thick, that is ok.
 - Bake for 55 minutes or so.
 Toothpick must come out clean from the center.

 notes: